Low dose Naltrexone (LDN)

 FDA-approved Indications

-Lower doses of naltrexone,though typically used for addiction treatment, are now being explored for medical purposes, sparking interest among healthcare professionals.
+In the past, naltrexone has been commonly used to treat addiction.
+However, lower doses of this medication are now being explored for medical purposes, sparking interest among healthcare professionals.

 Overview of Clinical Studies Supporting LDN Use